 If the person denied entry into the Justice Center is there to attend a hearing as either a litigant, witness, or public spectator, such person shall remain outside the Justice Center while the appropriate judicial chambers is notified by the security staff.
-The assigned judge is authorized to consider all relevant facts and circumstances and decide whether to admit such person.
+The assigned judge is authorized to consider all relevant facts and circumstances and make a determination as to whether to admit such person.